BoubkerElmaayouf/social-network/README.md

 ## Project Overview

-This document details the INTRA OUJDA Social Network project, a comprehensive full-stack development undertaking designed to simulate a Facebook-like social networking platform.
+Social Network project, a comprehensive full-stack development undertaking designed to simulate a Facebook-like social networking platform.
 The project utilizes a JavaScript frontend, a Go backend, and a SQLite database, all containerized using Docker.
 The goal is to provide a hands-on learning experience encompassing various aspects of web development, including database management, authentication, real-time communication, and deployment.

 ## moke up:
 ![Mockup](https://github.com/BoubkerElmaayouf/social-network/blob/master/mokeup.png?raw=true)